justinvdm/wires/readme.md

 ### sound garbage collection

-Something I struggled to find in Gibberish was a way of automatically freeing ugens that are no longer producing sound.Often, manually disconnecting ugens works, but there are cases where this is less doable.
+Something I struggled to find in Gibberish was a way of automatically freeing ugens that are no longer producing sound.
+Often, manually disconnecting ugens works, but there are cases where this is less doable.
 Gibberish's `polyInit` is one way of handling this, though I wasn't able to find a solution using it for the problem I was running into.
 The case I ran into was when trying to output samples, since it isn't easy to manually disconnect each sample once it is done playing.
-Eventually, one ends up with too many live ugens, and artefacts like 'chopping' start to occur.
+Eventually, one ends up with too many live ugens, and artifacts like 'chopping' start to occur.

 To get around this, wires maintains a list of the current live ugens.
 At regular intervals (every `2000` milliseconds by default), the list is checked to see whether its length exceeds a configured maximum (`128` by default).
 If it does, the list is shortened to meet the configured maximum by taking off the oldest running ugens and disconnecting them.